 The Yan Lab is interested in understanding structure, function and regulation of mammalian ion channels related to pain, neurological diseases and cancer.
 Ion channels are membrane protein complexes that translocate ions across cell or organelle membranes, underlying a broad range of the most basic physiological processes from nerve and muscle excitability, to membrane potential setting, pH/cell volume regulation, secretion and absorption.
-Ion channels have long been key therapeutic targets in disease intervention and pharmaceutical drug development because of their direct involvement in diverse diseases (channelopathy), vulnerability to small molecular modulation (blockers or activators), and accessibility for direct activity measurement on cell membranes by patch-clamp recording from whole cell to single molecule levels.
-We are currently interested in two research directions.
+Ion channels have long been key therapeutic targets in disease intervention and pharmaceutical drug development because of their direct involvement in diverse diseases, vulnerability to small molecular modulation (blockers or activators), and accessibility for direct activity measurement on cell membranes by patch-clamp recording from whole cell to single molecule levels.
+We are currently interested in multiple research directions.

-2. Functional proteomics of native mammalian ion channel signaling complexes
+1. Functional proteomics of native mammalian ion channel signaling complexes